lavalink-devs/youtube-source/README.md

   the source manager with (e.g. an overridden `YoutubeTrackDetailsLoader`), this **is not** compatible with this source manager.

+## Versioning Policy
+This project follows [Semantic Versioning](https://semver.org/), except in the case of [client](#available-clients) removal.
+Typically, clients are not removed unless there is good reason, such as being deprecated, irreparably broken or removed from YouTube's client lifecycle.
+In such scenarios, we anticipate that you have ceased usage of such clients prior to their removal, so do not expect any code breakage, however we advise that you periodically check and keep your client list up to date due to this.

 ## Additional Support
 If you need additional help with using this source, that's not covered here or in any of the issues, [join our Discord server](https://discord.gg/ZW4s47Ppw4).